China's top paper defends grip of state firms

 “In technological innovation, centrally-controlled state-owned enterprises are the pace-setters,” it added, noting the role that these also companies play in backing government spending plans and social policies.

-They have said vested interests backed by influential politicians are the biggest obstacle dogging privatisation efforts.
+They have said vested interests backed by influential politicians are the biggest obstacle dogging privatization efforts.

 But the People’s Daily argued there is no contradiction between backing state firms and encouraging private business.